 Proton fails to deliver Yamal-402 communications satellite into correct orbit

-Russia's workhorse rocket failed to deliver the nation's communications satellite, furthering checkering its record.
+Russia's workhorse rocket left the nation's communications satellite in the wrong orbit on Dec.
+8, 2012, further checkering its record.

 A Proton rocket with a Briz-M upper stage lifted off from Pad No. 39 at Site 200 in Baikonur on Dec.
 8, 2012, at 17:13:42 Moscow Time.
 It carried the Yamal-402 satellite for Moscow-based Gazprom company.
 The spacecraft was to be place into a geostationary orbit at 55 degrees East longitude over the Equator.